nftyte/optimint/README.md

 Optimint is a gas-optimized ERC721 reference implementation that's based on OpenZeppelin Contracts, and requires only 1 SSTORE operation per batch-mint.
 Please see the [benchmarks](./benchmarks.md) file to compare gas-usage.

-**Note:** We use OpenZeppelin Contracts as a base, but these optimizations can be utilized in other implemenations too.
+**Note:** We use OpenZeppelin Contracts as a base, but these optimizations can be utilized in other implemenations.

 ## Optimized Gas